 Fleets have known about the benefits of trailer tracking technologies for some time, as it allows them to know where their trailers are.
 Today, technologies have evolved that can monitor and report on a variety of things beyond location, such as tire pressure, box temperature, reefer condition, and battery levels, that can be reported directly to fleet managers in real time.
-In face, recognizing how crucial these technologies are for many of their customers, trailer rental/leasing firms now offer smart trailer technologies.
-For instance, Xtra Lease announced in April that it was installing SkyBitz’s solar-powered devices on more than 50,000 of its over-the-road dry vans and reefers.
+For instance, XTRA Lease has offered trailer tracking for years and now has SkyBitz’s solar-powered devices on more than 50,000 of its over-the-road dry vans and reefers.
+This year, the firm added cargo sensors on more than 9,000 new dry vans.

 How do you know if these technologies are right for your fleet?
 A “yes” to any of the following questions may mean your fleet can benefit: